5 june, World Environment Day

 The Iberdrola's Trees programme will promote the planting of 20 million trees by 2030.

-Iberdrola has a reforestation plan, the Trees programme, through which it intends to plant of 20 million trees during this decade, which will absorb approximately 6 million tons of CO2 in 30 years.
-It has also set interim goals of planting 2.5 million trees by 2022 and 8 million by 2025.
-A project that has already promoted the planting of 3.4 million trees in seven countries between 2020 and 2023.
+Iberdrola has its Trees Programme, through which it intends to plant of 20 million trees during this decade, which will absorb approximately 6 million tons of CO2 in 30 years.
+We have already planted 3.4 million trees and expect to reach 8 million by 2025.

 The Trees programme has three branches: